mtwalk10/DataAnalytics/README.md

 FEATURES

-This project will include data aggregation using pandas and SQLite3 and presentationusing plotly.
+This project will include data aggregation using pandas and SQLite3 and presentation using plotly.
 I will include pie charts and bar graphs using plotly in order to iluststrate the data.
 I will also include summarizations of the data presented with emphasis on how this data might be used to benefit a potential autosales client.

 MILESTONES